fulldump/inceptiondb/BACKLOG.md

 * Fullscan with offset/skip and limit
 * Authentication and logical collection groups (databases)
 * Index management in UI
+* BUGFIX: when document is modified to remove field from non-sparse index, it should NOT remove the field!!!

 ## Should have